ezramizrahi/blog/content/blog/4-sort-and-splice/index.md

 ---
 title: "Sort And Splice"
 date: "2019-11-10"
+description: "How to easily sort through an array of objects"
 ---
 The other day I needed to sort through an array of objects and grab five of the objects with the highest ratings.
 The array looked something roughly like this (although with a lot more key value pairs):